valerieniemann/valerieniemann.github.io/_posts/2020-07-15-personal-finance.md

   - money
 ---

-Don't wait any longer to think about personal finances!
+Don't wait any longer to think about personal finance!

 Personal Finance for Graduate Students
 ------